nazeeeef007/orbital/README.md

-# 🚀 NutriTrack: Your Personal AI-Powered Nutrition Companion
+# 🚀 NutriScan: Your Personal AI-Powered Nutrition Companion

 ## Redefining Wellness Through Seamless Calorie & Macro Tracking

-Welcome to **NutriTrack**, a cutting-edge mobile application designed to revolutionize how individuals approach their dietary health.
+Welcome to **NutriScan**, a cutting-edge mobile application designed to revolutionize how individuals approach their dietary health.
 In an increasingly health-conscious world, precise and personalized nutrition guidance is paramount.
 NutriTrack addresses this need head-on, offering an intuitive, AI-enhanced platform that goes beyond simple logging to provide intelligent recommendations, real-time analytics, and an engaging user experience.

 We're building the future of personal nutrition management, making healthy eating accessible, understandable, and deeply integrated into daily life.